Developments that are proposed for a Territory Priority Project declaration are required to go through a consultation process.

 Territory Priority Project Declarations – closed for consultation

-The proposed Inner South Health Centre (to be located on the corner of Throsby Crescent and Throsby Lane in Griffith) has been identified as a potential Territory Priority Project (TPP) under section 218 of the Planning Act 2023 (the Act).
+The proposed Inner South Health Centre (to be located on the corner of Throsby Crescent and Throsby Lane in Griffith) satisfies the criteria under section 218)(1) of the Act.

-The proposed Territory Priority Project (TPP) Declaration for the Inner South Health Centre was open for public consultation from 7 October 2025 to 19 November 2025.
+The proposed TPP Declaration for the Inner South Health Centre was open for public consultation from 7 October 2025 to 19 November 2025.
 Late comments were accepted until 10 December 2025.

 This development proposal is also subject to a Draft Major Plan Amendment - Draft Major Plan Amendment (DPA-06).